blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 App()
 ```

 Now, whomever maintains the *game.py* file can concentrate on adding and removing sprites.
-They can add game features like different screens or interesting backgrounds while leaving the work of improving sprite animation and movement to another programmer who maintains the *sprites* module.
+The *game.py* module developer can add game features like different screens or interesting backgrounds while leaving the work of improving sprite animation and movement to another programmer who maintains the *sprites.py* module.

 ## The *sprites.py* module